 Finding Sabbath Rest When It’s Just Plain Hard

-Sometimes finding time to have a personal, weekly Sabbath is so difficult, we throw up our hands and give up.
+Sometimes finding time to have a personal, weekly Sabbath rest is so difficult, we throw up our hands and give up.
 However, God is challenging me to get creative and find a way, despite the busyness of life.

 A few weeks ago I sat in church and listened to a compelling teaching on the problem of hurry.

 The pastor spoke of our need for rhythm in our lives.
 He talked about how God, in His wisdom, established this into the very fibers of our world.

 Day and night.
 Winter and summer.
 Work and rest.

 He talked about the importance of Sabbath as part of this rhythm –that God didn’t need to rest after creating the world, but rather, His very act of rest created rest on our behalf.

 It’s in these times of rest that we not only rejuvenate, but also slow down long enough to acutally be with God.

 I began to understand that through this process of rhythmic resting, we are filled with God’s presence and goodness.
 As we draw near to Him, our faith is strengthened and our resolved, deepened.
 When we stop long enough, we begin to truly see.